knative/test-infra/guides/prow_setup.md

    will fail.

-1. Ask the [oncall](https://knative.github.io/test-infra/) to update the Prow cluster and TestGrid with the new configs, by running `make update-config` and `make update-testgrid-config` in `config/prow`.
+1. Ask the [oncall](https://knative.github.io/test-infra/) to update the Prow cluster and TestGrid with the new configs, by running `make update-prow-cluster` and `make update-testgrid-config` in `config/prow`.

 1. Wait a few minutes, enter `/retest` as a comment in any PR in the repo and